 For example, after an operator accepts an order, the following alternative flows can be activated depending on the conditions:

 - if the order amount is > 1000 dollars, the operator will add gift A to the order

 - in case of instant payment, the buyer will be offered gift B

 - if both conditions are met, the buyer will receive the two gifts.

 - if no conditions are met, ELMA365 will skip the gateway operations and immediately assign the task to deliver the goods.

 Each diverging inclusive gateway requires a similar converging gateway.

-The Parallel gateway activates all the outgoing connectors.
+A parallel gateway activates all of the outgoing connectors.
 This gateway is very different from the ones described above, as it does not evaluate the conditions of the connectors.